American Sociological Association

 The American Sociological Association (ASA) is a non-profit organization dedicated to advancing the discipline and profession of sociology.
 Founded in December 1905 as the American Sociological Society at Johns Hopkins University by a group of fifty people, the first president of the association would be Lester Frank Ward.
 Today, most of its members work in academia, while around 20 percent of them work in government, business, or non-profit organizations.

-ASA publishes ten academic journals and magazines, along with four section journals.
-Among these publications, the American Sociological Review is perhaps the best known, while the newest is an open-access journal titled Socius: Sociological Research for a Dynamic World.
-Contexts is one of their magazines, designed to share the study of sociology with other disciplines as well as the public.
+ASA publishes ten academic journals and magazines, along with four section journals, including the American Sociological Review and Contexts.

-The ASA is currently the largest professional association of sociologists in the world, even larger than the International Sociological Association.
-The ASA consists of over 13,000 members—composed of researchers, students, college/university faculty, high school faculty, and various practitioners—while its 52 special-interest sections contain more than 21,000 members.
-The "American Sociological Association Annual Meeting" is an annual academic conference held by the Association consisting of over 6,000 participants.
+The ASA had 9,893 members in 2023, as an association of sociologists even larger than the International Sociological Association.
+It is composed of researchers, students, college/university faculty, high school faculty, and various practitioners The "American Sociological Association Annual Meeting" is an annual academic conference held by the association consisting of over 4,000 participants.

 History

-Mission

-The mission of the ASA is to advance sociology as a scientific discipline and as a profession serving the public good.

-As the national organization for sociologists, the ASA provides a unique set of services to its members, promoting the vitality, visibility, and diversity of the discipline.
-Function at both the national and international level, the Association aims to articulate policy and implement programs likely to have the broadest possible impact for sociology now and in the future.

 Founding

-In the summer of 1905, a George Washington University professor began a discussion among sociologists throughout the United States, writing to several dozen people to gauge the need for or interest in forming an sociological organization.
+In the summer of 1905, George Washington University professor C. W. A. Veditz began a discussion among sociologists throughout the United States, writing to several dozen people to gauge the need for or interest in forming a sociological organization.
+Sociologists debated whether there was a need for a separate organization from the American Economic Association, American Political Science Association and the American Historical Association, which most sociologists at the time were members of.
 Ultimately, a consensus was reached that the time had come for a society of sociologists in the U.S.

-In early December, the professor and eight others wrote to about 300 people inviting them to a special session during the American Economic Association (AEA) and American Political Science Association meetings later that month to discuss the potential formation of a sociological society.
+In early December, Veditz and eight others wrote to about 300 people inviting them to a special session during the American Economic Association (AEA) and American Political Science Association meetings later that month to discuss the potential formation of a sociological society.

 On December 27, approximately 50 people, including one woman, gathered in McCoy Hall at Johns Hopkins University, Baltimore, and, by its end, the group would motion to form a new society of sociologists.
 Though there would be debate as to integrating this new society with an existing organization, such as the AEA, the group would ultimately decide that the new society ought to be an independent entity.